Test ID: CDGF Celiac Disease Gluten-Free Cascade, Serum and Whole Blood

 Approximately 90% to 95% of patients with celiac disease have the HLA-DQ2 allele; most of the remaining patients with celiac disease have the HLA-DQ8 allele.
 Individuals who do not carry either of these alleles are unlikely to have celiac disease.
 For these individuals, no further serologic testing is required.
 However, individuals with these alleles may not, during their lifetime, develop celiac disease.
 Therefore, the presence of DQ2 or DQ8 does not conclusively establish a diagnosis of celiac disease.
 For individuals with DQ2 and/or DQ8 alleles, in the context of positive serology and compatible clinical symptoms, small intestinal biopsy is recommended.

 Total IgA levels below the age-specific reference range suggest either a selective IgA deficiency or a more generalized immunodeficiency.
-For individuals with a low IgA level, additional clinical and laboratory evaluation is recommended.
-Some individuals may have a partial IgA deficiency in which the IgA levels are detectable, but fall below the age-adjusted reference range.
-For these individuals, both IgA and IgG isotypes for tTG and deamidated gliadin antibodies are recommended for the evaluation of celiac disease.
+For individuals with a low or high IgA level, additional clinical and laboratory evaluation is recommended.
+Some individuals may have a partial IgA deficiency in which the IgA levels are detectable but fall below the age-adjusted reference range.
+For these individuals, both IgA and IgG isotypes for tissue transglutaminase (tTG) and deamidated gliadin antibodies are recommended for the evaluation of celiac disease.

-Individuals positive for tTG antibodies of the IgA and/or IgG isotype may have celiac disease and small intestinal biopsy is recommended.
+Individuals positive for tTG antibodies of the IgA and/or IgG isotype may have celiac disease, and a small intestinal biopsy is recommended.
+For individuals with selective IgA deficiency, testing for tTG antibodies of the IgG isotype is indicated.
+In these individuals, a positive tTg IgG antibody result suggests a diagnosis of celiac disease.
+However, just as with the tTG IgA antibody, a biopsy should be performed to confirm the diagnosis.
 Negative tTG IgA and/or IgG antibody serology does not exclude a diagnosis of celiac disease, as antibody levels decrease over time in patients who have been following a gluten-free diet.

-Positivity for deamidated gliadin antibodies of the IgA and/or IgG isotype is suggestive of celiac disease, and small intestinal biopsy is recommended.
+Positivity for deamidated gliadin antibodies of the IgA and/or IgG isotype is suggestive of celiac disease, and a small intestinal biopsy is recommended.
+For individuals with selective IgA deficiency, testing for deamidated gliadin antibodies of the IgG isotype is indicated.
+In these individuals, a positive deamidated gliadin IgG antibody result suggests a diagnosis of celiac disease.
+However, just as with the deamidated gliadin IgA antibody, a biopsy should be performed to confirm the diagnosis.
 Negative deamidated gliadin IgA and/or IgG antibody serology does not exclude a diagnosis of celiac disease, as antibody levels decrease over time in patients who have been following a gluten-free diet.

 Profile Information